AlexChalk/dotfiles/README.md

 [zplug]: https://github.com/zplug/zplug
 [ag]: https://github.com/ggreer/the_silver_searcher

+### Dependencies

+* reattach-to-user-namespace, a package available on homebrew.
+* python2 and 3, neovim plugins for both, virtualenv and virtualenv wrapper for 3.

 ### Sources of Inspiration

 * Upcase: tutorials by Thoughtbot—I learnt a lot from the Git, Tmux, and Vim tracks.
 If you use [this link](http://ssqt.co/m5c5igy) when you sign up, we both get a month's subscription half-price.